Notice of Closure of Conejos County Courthouse

 How is a Supreme Court visit different from a Court of Appeals visit?

-How can this program benefit your school?
+How can this program benefit your students?

 By bringing the judicial process to you, the Courts in the Community program provides a unique learning opportunity for all involved.
 This is a chance for teachers and students to witness actual court cases and view the appellate process in progress.
 It is also a chance for students to meet and interact with the judges and justices.